-Snap to lines
+Snap to lines, edges, and extension lines

-You can snap to lines when you model objects that should be lined up with an existing object or a grid linesingle line that visualizes a single grid plane on a view plane
+You can snap to lines when you model objects that should be lined up with an existing object or with a grid linesingle line that visualizes a single grid plane on a view plane

-Snap to a line
+Snap to a line or an edge

 - Ensure that theSnap to line snap switch is active.